tobias-weiss-ai-xr/opendesk-edu/docs/architecture/apis.md

 ## Usage of APIs within openDesk

-Following are APIs used by the Files application:
+The following are the APIs used by the Files application:

 | Used by          | Accessed component     | Service                | Purpose                                            | Message format |
 | ---------------- | ---------------------- | ---------------------- | -------------------------------------------------- | -------------- |